-Besides these two major effects, according to online anecdotal sources, it can also lead to temporary speech impairment and heavy feelings of grogginess.
-It can also cause nausea and dizziness, which together with paranoia can be hard on your overall state.
+There’s information about Delta 8's adverse effects besides paranoia and anxiety.
+According to online anecdotal sources, it can also lead to temporary speech impairment and heavy feelings of grogginess.
+It can also cause nausea and dizziness, which, together with paranoia, can be hard on your overall state.

 According to users, the best way to avoid paranoia is to use CBD while taking Delta-8 THC or any intoxicating cannabinoid like HHC.
 This way you get to enjoy the calming effects and sedative properties of cannabis, without having to deal with anxiety.

 The science behind this is basically how cannabinoids work with our nervous systems.
 While Delta-8 THC binds to the proteins in our endocannabinoid receptors, CBD works around them.
 By competing for the receptor’s connection, when used together, CBD lowers the binding potential of Delta-8 THC.
 It also helps with relaxation and anxiety symptoms, and studies even show it could be helpful to aid with sleep disorders.

 Our Live Resin Delta-8 THC Tincture at the Botany Farms store could be a perfect alternative to pure THC products, as it contains 1000mg of our high-quality CBD and 500mg of premium Delta-8 THC extract.
 By mixing both cannabinoids in a potent live resin, organic, non-GMO formula, you can enjoy the best of both worlds with minimal unwanted side effects.

 How to Calm Down from Weed Paranoia